Keeping the tradition alive: Mexican American fast-pitch league celebrates 73 years

 WICHITA, Kan.
-(KSNW)– This year Newton’s Mexican American men’s fast-pitch softball tournament is celebrating 73 years.
-What started off as a hobby for the Mexican American men is now a tradition.
+(KSNW) — This year Newton’s Mexican American men’s fast-pitch softball tournament is celebrating 73 years.
+What started off as a hobby for the men is now a tradition.

 “It’s a sense of pride,” said Manuel Jaso, member of the Mexican American League.